If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 The veil trembled; its surface flared forward to brush against Sirius’s back as he crumpled to the floor, his mouth stretched in a soundless scream.
 Sirius shook and shivered on the cold stone of the dais.

 Bellatrix giggled and twirled upon the top of the bench.
-‘I win!’ she cheered.
+‘I win!’
+She cheered.
 ‘I win you mangy mutt!
-That’ll teach you sneak out of Azakaban without saying goodbye to me!’
+That’ll teach you to sneak out of Azkaban without saying goodbye to me!’